vokal/Vokoder/README.md

 // A number formatter will do the same, turning strings into NSNumbers NSNumberFormatter *numberFormatter = [NSNumberFormatter new];
 NSArray *maps = @[
-                  VOKMapForeignToLocalClassProperty(@"first_name", VOKPerson, firstName), //the first argument is the foreign key, VOKMapForeignToLocalClassProperty(@"last_name", VOKPerson, lastName),   //second argument is the class, and then local property
+                  VOKMapForeignToLocalClassProperty(@"ticket_number", VOKPerson, ticketNumber), //the first argument is the foreign key, VOKMapForeignToLocalClassProperty(@"first_name", VOKPerson, firstName),       //second argument is the class, and then local property
+                  VOKMapForeignToLocalClassProperty(@"last_name", VOKPerson, lastName),
                   VOKMapForeignToLocalClassProperty(@"ss_num", VOKPerson, socialSecurityNumber),
                   [VOKManagedObjectMap mapWithForeignKeyPath:@"salary"
                                                  coreDataKey:VOKKeyForInstanceOf(VOKPerson, salary)